-German Economy Ministry criticized for cronyism – DW – 05/07/2023
+German economy ministry criticized for cronyism – DW – 05/07/2023

-The rules governing who gets government jobs and how in Germany are too lax, anti-corruption campaigners say.
-They're pointing to a case at Robert Habeck's Economy Ministry as an example.
+The rules governing who gets government jobs and how are too lax in Germany, anti-corruption campaigners say.
+They're pointing at a case in Robert Habeck's economy ministry as an example.

 https://p.dw.com/p/4R0Tl